xuri/excelize-doc/en/data.md

 `ItemDesc` specifies descending (Z-A) item sorting, this setting is optional, and the default setting is `false` (represents ascending).

 `Format` specifies the format of the slicer, this setting is optional.

+`SelectedItems` option is used to specify the default selected items in a slicer.
+It is currently only supported for slicers in pivot tables.
+The selected items must fall within the range of items selected in the pivot table.
+If the pivot table is created using the [`AddPivotTable`](pivot.md#AddPivotTable) function, the same field must also have its selected item range specified at the time the pivot table is created.

 ```go
 func (f *File) AddSlicer(sheet string, opts *SlicerOptions) error